📹 Video Understanding¶

 -

-This paper proposes FLoC, a visual token compression framework based on the facility location function.
-Through submodular optimization, FLoC efficiently selects a token subset that is both representative and diverse under a given budget, enabling training-free, model-agnostic, and query-agnostic token compression for long video understanding.
+Ours proposes FLoC, a visual token compression framework based on the facility location function.
+By employing submodular optimization, it rapidly selects a subset of tokens that are both representative and diverse under a given budget.
+FLoC achieves training-free, model-agnostic, and query-independent token compression for long video understanding.

 - From Vicious to Virtuous Cycles: Synergistic Representation Learning for Unsupervised Video Object-Centric Learning